d-patravali/cse15l-lab-reports/lab3.md

 ### Variation 1: `grep -i`
 #### This variation of `grep` searches for a pattern regardless of case (uppercase or lowercase).
+This variation is useful because oftentimes, when searching for a pattern — such as a key word or key phrase — the case of the pattern is irrelevant for the purposes of the search.
+When all the user is trying to do is find every instance of the pattern, being able to use `grep -i` to ignore case allows the user to find all occurances of the pattern without missing instances due to case, or needing to run multiple `grep` commands of the same pattern with different case combinations.

 **Example 1:**